-These are the latest spy images of the Porsche Macan, which has been spotted winter testing in the Arctic circle.
+These are the latest spy images of the Porsche Macan, spotted hot weather testing.

-Underpinning the Macan is Volkswagen Group’s next-generation MLB platform for large front- and four-wheel drive SUVs.
-Audi has been heavily involved the platform’s development, and it will also be used to underpin the next-generation Q5.
+Underpinning the Macan is Volkswagen Group’s next-generation MLB platform for large front- and four-wheel-drive SUVs.
+Audi has been heavily involved in the platform’s development, and it will also be used to underpin the next-generation Q5.

-The engine range will be crowned by a new twin-turbocharged V6 with around 370bhp and 400lb ft.
+The engine range will be crowned by a new twin-turbocharged V6 with around 370bhp and 400lb ft of torque.
 This new engine will power the Macan Turbo, which aims to carve out a niche as a faster, more dynamic alternative to the BMW X3 and Range Rover Evoque.

 At the bottom of the engine range will be two four-cylinder engines – the first time four-cylinder powerplants would have appeared in a Porsche since the 968 in 1995.